PassbirdCo/MetaKeepCodeSamples/eos/fio/README.md

 We will now register the user's address on the FIO Testnet Network.
 For the demo, we will try to register the user's email ID(after removing the `@` symbol) as the FIO address.

 Enter your email ID and click on `Register`.
+You will see your FIO Public Key in the UI and the you will be prompted to sign the transaction.

+_Note that FIO public key for the email needs to have tokens to register the address.
+You can get tokens from the [FIO Faucet](https://monitor.testnet.fioprotocol.io/#faucet)._

+After successful registration, you will see the registered FIO address in [FIO Account Info](https://monitor.testnet.fioprotocol.io/#accountInfo).

 ### 5. Transfer tokens from the user's wallet